Art Contest – Info & Rules

 T-shirt Color: Although Black t-shirts are King, you may choose a t-shirt color that best suits your design from the following: Ash, Black, Deep Forest Green, Deep Red, Deep Royal, Gold, Light Blue, Light Steel, Maroon, Navy, Orange, Purple, White, or Yellow.

-Please save a copy of your design as a JPG or PNG (preferred) when sending us a flatten preview image.
-We require to have all layers in tact.
-Also, do not flatten your image when in the form of PSD, PDF or EPS.
-Do not save in SAI format.
+Please save your design as a JPG or PNG (preferred) when sending us a flattened preview.
+We require all layers to be intact.
+Also, do not flatten your image when it is in PSD, AI, or EPS format.
+Do not save in SAI or PDF format.

 Prior Year T-Shirt Winner